marinasundstrom/finance-app/README.md

 To build an accounting app with user experience in mind.

-Thanks to my friend for this idea.
+Thanks to my friend for giving me the idea to build this app.

 ## Features
 * View accounts (BAS plans) and balances